-Ensure that the power is disconnected from the SmartView and all devices which are to be attached.
-Connect the shared keyboard, PS/2 mouse and monitor to the connectors at the front of the SmartView (see fig 1).
+Ensure that the optional power adapter is disconnected from the AdderView and that all the devices which are to be attached are switch off.
+Connect the shared keyboard, PS/2 mouse and monitor to the connectors at the rear of the AdderView (see figs 1, 2 and 3).
+Connect your keyboard monitor and mouse to the control port.
 Next connect each computer system unit in turn with the keyboard cable, mouse cable and video cable.
 Any unused computer connections can be left unconnected.
-To connect computers with serial mouse connections and AT style keyboard connections use the apapters supplied in the cabling pack as shown below.
+To connect computers with serial mouse connections and AT style keyboard connections use the adapters supplied in the cabling pack as shown below.
 Alternatively, if you have chosen not to purchase the cable pack, refer to appendix A for cable specifications.

-The SmartView is now ready for connection to the mains using the mains power adapter supplied.
-It is important to apply power to the SmartView first, then power on the monitor and each of the computers in turn.
-Failure to switch the SmartView and computers on in the correct order can lead to the mouse and/or keyboard not being recognised by the computers when they are switched on.
+The AdderView is now ready for use and will start to operate as soon as one of the attached PCs is powered on.
+If you are connecting to PCs using cables that are longer than 3 metres or are cascading the AdderView to another AdderView you will need to use the optional power adapter.
+When using the optional power adapter, ensure that it is connected to the mains and powering the AdderView before you switch on the connected computers.
+Failure to switch the AdderView and computers on in the correct order can lead to the mouse and/or keyboard not being recognised by the computers when they are switched on.